Rafael Devers Player Props: Red Sox vs. Mets

-The Boston Red Sox, including Rafael Devers and his .590 slugging percentage over his past 10 games, battle starting pitcher Max Scherzer and the New York Mets at Fenway Park, Saturday at 7:10 PM ET.
+The Boston Red Sox, including Rafael Devers (.381 on-base percentage in past 10 games, 53 points above season-long percentage), battle starting pitcher Carlos Carrasco and the New York Mets at Fenway Park, Sunday at 7:10 PM ET.

 Rafael Devers Game Info & Props vs. the Mets